kamyarhu/notes/NewCycle.Studio/The leadership delusion.md

 7- "Self-development" leads to maturity
 8- Less hierarchy is always an improvement
-9- Modern / western value system (rights, equality, democracy) is universally fit for all 10- The opposite of order is chaos and the soltion
+9- Modern / western value system (rights, equality, democracy) is universally fit for all 10- The opposite of order is chaos and the soltion lies somewhere in between them